 Here are key actions that should happen in this phase:

-• Receives automated nurture emails to drive towards the purchase
+- Receives automated nurture email marketing content to drive toward the purchase

-To know if you have any leaks in the awareness stage of your marketing funnel, you should be looking at these KPIs:
+To know if you have any leaks in the evaluation stage of your marketing funnel, you should be looking at these KPIs:

 At this point, your marketing efforts have gotten your lead to the point that they are ready to try your product or service - now the sales process kicks in.